 Take the process seriously.
 I get it.
 It’s a slow process and you want it to be over quickly, but, again, don’t make the mistake of not taking the gathering and the collection of information seriously as it relates to your medical malpractice case here in Arizona.
 Our statutes demand that these records be turned over within a certain number of days after the complaint and the response is filed.
 You really have to be on top of this stuff so that you don’t lose any of your claims.
 Talk with your attorney.
 If you know you’re going to have problems getting the records or getting the bills, make sure you let one of us know so that we can walk you through the process and we can make sure that your claims are preserved.

-Did you lose a loved one from the negligence of another in Florida and have questions about medical malpractice?
+Did you lose a loved one from the negligence of another in Arizona and have questions about medical malpractice?
 Act quickly and start your medical malpractice claim before it’s too late!
 Contact experienced Phoenix Medical Malpractice Attorneys at Smith & Green today for a legal consultation.

 Like Us on Facebook